anubhavsrivastava/whats-my-http-statuscode/README.md

 ### Who it is meant for?

+This is meant for Restful APIs and system that want to follow standard HTTP status code.
+One should consider following a specification for better usability across system, providing APIs to third party, disconnecting WEB API server with frontend, or simply more ahead with just `200 OK` status across the system with actual reason in body { "status": "failure" }

 ## Inspiration

 Inspired by the awesome work on HTTP status code selection by [Michael Kropat - Codetinkerer.com](https://www.codetinkerer.com/2015/12/04/choosing-an-http-status-code.html)